pivotal/docs-tap/workloads/using-functions.hbs.md

 For other methods, you must use more advanced REST API testing utilities, such cURL.
 The cURL command example below assumes that cURL is installed on your computer.

-For languages for the REAT API, see [Supported languages and framework](#supportedlangs) earlier in this topic.
+For languages that support the REST API, see [Supported languages and framework](#supportedlangs) earlier in this topic.

  Java Function POST example
  ```console